1 9 7 4 – 1 9 7 8 (USA)

 By the time of her homecoming, Rhoda had slimmed down and begun dressing more fashionably.
 Luckily her new self-confidence never diminished her facility for snappy wisecracks.

-To provide contrast for Rhoda’s new, improved image, her overweight and insecure younger sister, Brenda, played her roommate in the show’s early episodes.
+To provide contrast for Rhoda’s new, improved image, her overweight and insecure younger sister, bank teller Brenda (Julie Kavner), was her roommate in the show’s early episodes.

-First-season plots followed a blossoming romance between Rhoda and handsome Joe Gerard, who owned a wrecking company and was the divorced father of a ten-year-old boy.
+First-season plots followed a blossoming romance between Rhoda and handsome Joe Gerard (David Groh), who owned the New York Wrecking Company and was the divorced father of ten-year-old Donny (Todd Turquand).

 The romance culminated in a special one-hour episode chronicling the couple’s marriage; the episode achieved stellar ratings on 28 October 1974

 However, the writers of Rhoda found it difficult to wring much humour from the story of a happily married couple and once the wedding was out of the way, the show’s ratings began to decline.

 For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career as the co-owner of a window-dressing company with her shy childhood friend Myrna (Barbara Sharma).

 After two seasons of marital bliss proved not conducive to sitcom humour, Joe and Rhoda separated.

 Thereafter, viewers followed their lives as unattached singles until Joe had been phased out entirely by the end of the third season.

 Rhoda found a new friend in 39-year-old divorced airline stewardess Sally Gallagher (Anne Meara), and both she and Brenda were frequently escorted by platonic friend Gary Levy (Ron Silver).
 In the middle of that season, Rhoda began an off-again, on-again romance with egocentric Las Vegas-based entertainer Johnny Venture (Michael Delano).